-In his "Defense of Antidepressants" in last Sunday's New York Times, Peter Kramer tried to discredit recent meta-analyses of SSRI antidepressants that show most of their efficacy is owing to the placebo effect, to the point where the difference between those antidepressants and placebo is "clinically meaningless."
+In his "Defense of Antidepressants" in last Sunday's New York Times, Peter Kramer tried to discredit meta-analyses of SSRI antidepressants indicating that most of their efficacy is due to placebo, to the point where the difference between those antidepressants and placebo is "clinically meaningless."
 As Kramer repeatedly mischaracterized the research he summarized, I found his defense of the drugs unpersuasive.
 Even so, it was striking that his relatively long op-ed essay had nothing to say about well-documented cases of withdrawal symptoms among those trying to end SSRI treatment.

 In May 2007, to invoke a quite different perspective on antidepressants in the same newspaper, Bruce Stutz wrote a long and thoughtful piece on his own difficulties ending a treatment of Effexor (Venlafaxine).
 Stutz also reported some of the clinical literature to-date on the phenomenon.